george-avr/loldle-solver/README.md

 3. Prompt the user for a guess
 4. Prompt the user for the feedback they received
 5. Filter candidates based on the guess and feedback
-6. Repeat until solution is found
+6. Repeat until the hidden champion is found

 ---